jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3zd.md

 - a few historians,
 - the far greater part of the other eminent men of letters.

-This is true from the days of=
+This is true from the days of:
 - Lysias and Isocrates,
 - Plato and Aristotle,
 - Plutarch and Epictetus, and